Gerald Mobey

 Gerald Spencer Mobey (5 March 1904 – 2 March 1979) was an English professional first-class cricketer.
 He was a right-handed batsman and wicketkeeper.

-Mobey played for Surrey from 1930 to 1938 but he was essentially their reserve wicketkeeper as understudy to Ted Brooks.
+Mobey played for Surrey from 1930 to 1948 but he was essentially their reserve wicketkeeper to Ted Brooks up to 1938 and to Arthur McIntyre in 1947 and 1948.
+He was first-choice wicketkeeper only in 1939 and 1946.
 Mobey would have toured India with the England national cricket team in 1939–40 if Marylebone Cricket Club's scheduled tour had gone ahead.
-The team had been selected but the outbreak of the Second World War on 1 September 1939 caused the tour's immediate cancellation.
+The team had been selected but the outbreak of the Second World War on 3 September 1939 caused the tour's immediate cancellation.

-Mobey was born at Surbiton and died at Woking, both in Surrey.
-He made 81 first-class appearances according to CricketArchive, scoring 1,684 runs @ 18.10 with a highest innings of 75, one of six half-centuries.
-He held 127 catches and completed 11 stumpings.